2022 Volume 85

-The Huntington Library Quarterly uses ScholarOne browser-based software for submissions and peer review.
-To submit, please visit https://mc04.manuscriptcentral.com/hlq.
+As of December 1, 2022, the Huntington Library Quarterly uses Scholastica browser-based software for submissions and peer review.
+To submit, please visit https://hlq.scholasticahq.com/.
 You will be required to create a login and password to enter the site.
-If you have any difficulties submitting via ScholarOne, please feel free to contact the editorial staff at firstname.lastname@example.org or 626-405-2138.
-See the Author Guidelines for further guidance.
-As of the end of 2017, the average time from submission to initial decision was 101 days, and the average time from acceptance to publication was 12 months.
+If you have any difficulties submitting via Scholastica, you may find an answer on the Scholastica help site for authors.
+Please also feel free to contact the editorial staff at firstname.lastname@example.org.

 A Sampling of Recent Essays